openlawlibrary/pygls/README.md

 The full documentation and a tutorial is available at <https://pygls.readthedocs.io/en/latest/>.

-## Let Us Know How You Are Using _pygls_
+## Projects based on _pygls_

-Submit a Pull Request (PR) with your information against the [implementations](https://github.com/openlawlibrary/pygls/blob/master/Implementations.md) document.
+We keep a table of all known _pygls_ [implementations](https://github.com/openlawlibrary/pygls/blob/master/Implementations.md).
+Please submit a Pull Request with your own or any that you find are missing.

 ## License